themightyoarfish/libav-zmq-streaming/README.md

 And that also has 200ms delay.

+You can use `decode_rtp <sdpfile>` binary to be a little better.
+You can change the `max_delay` to adjust reorder tolerance in the code, or disable reordering by not setting it at all.

 # Dependencies

 Unfortunately this is a bit shitty because there is no cmake support for libffmpeg.
 I pilfered a cmake script for finding ffmpeg from VTK (i think), but they do not include a bunch of library dependencies (not sure if forgotten or not necessary for certain versions of libffmpeg), so I hacked them in there until it worked.